-The study has two primary outcomes.
+The study has two primary outcomes:

 The maternal primary outcome will be Obstetric Anal Sphincter Injuries (OASIS).
-Such trauma is important to women and the NHS as it requires more complex repair and follow-up, and is associated with short term morbidity (pain, infection, incontinence) as well as longer term morbidity; (dyspareunia, urinary and faecal incontinence, future caesarean section).
+Such trauma is important to women and the NHS as it requires more complex repair and follow-up, and is associated with short term morbidity (pain, infection, incontinence) as well as longer term morbidity; (dyspareunia, urinary and faecal incontinence, future caesarean section)20.

-The neonatal primary outcome will be composite of 'adverse neonatal outcomes or treatment' to include: (a) any neonatal unit admission requiring respiratory support (b) antibiotic administration within 48 hours of birth (with or without culture proven infection); and (c) intrapartum stillbirth or neonatal death.
-Such outcomes are important as they cause distress to parents, have potential long term damage to babies and are associated with cost to the NHS.
-Composite neonatal outcomes combining mortality and morbidity are credible and provide more power to detect differences between groups, but the level of incidence of individual components will remain insufficient to detect differences in each outcome.
+The infant primary outcome will be composite of 'adverse infant outcomes or treatment' to include: (a) any neonatal unit admission requiring respiratory support; (b) intravenous antibiotic administration within 48 hours of birth (with or without culture proven infection); and (c) intrapartum stillbirth or infant death.
+Such outcomes are important as they cause distress to parents, are associated with potential long term damage to infants and with cost to the NHS.
+Composite infant outcomes combining mortality and morbidity are credible21 and provide more power to detect differences between groups, but the level of incidence of individual components will remain insufficient to detect differences in each outcome.